Kyrobi/Cynagen/Files/Contributing.md

 4. After you finished editing the document, click **Propose File change** > **Create Pull Request** and then **Create Pull Request** again.

 5. Done!
 Your edits are now sent in for review.

-If the main branch (This one) gets edited, a pull request will show up on YOUR copy of the files.
-Simply accept the merge so that it has the up-to-date files as the main one.